ozekri/MVA/RecVis/Project/README.md

 ### Prerequisites

-A working version of CUDA and Pytorch...
+A working version of CUDA and Pytorch... (never forget : sometimes, rebooting will solve all your issues !)

 ### Installation